Stephen Hurray 8/10/2019

 candidate for acceptance into the novitiate.
 The length of the postulancy varies,

-but normally it is not less than six months.]
-Is that correct?_____________Considering Stephen’s
+but normally it is not less than six months.
+Considering Stephen’s

-he would have been a novitiate very close to the time of his death and he would
+death date was so close to the 2 year mark, he would have been a novitiate very close to the time of his death and he would

 have certainly progressed to be ordained were it not for his untimely death in 1898.

 4.)
-From the Postulant Register, 1875-1965, American
+Below (highlighted in blue) is a record from the Postulant Register, 1875-1965, American

 Province to 1908, Cincinnati Province from 1908, p.
 41